A source for the stories of Noah's flood?

 The next logical step would be to search for the remains

-of villages and sunken boats from the 6th millennium BCE.
+of villages and sunken boats from the time of the deluge.
 2,3

 The fields in all the villages which surrounded the lake would have

 been quickly inundated.
 Most or all of the fish life in the lake would die